rannier/AccessCrusaders/SUBMISSION_README.md

 | Project Name | Focused Finance |
 | Challenge | 1 - Discover's Atomic Accessibility Design Challenge |
 | Event Track | Design Thinking |
+## Abstract

-## A solution for ADHD customers to quickly view and understand their account transaction data, in order to make quick financial decisions
+### A solution for ADHD customers to quickly view and understand their account transaction data, in order to make quick financial decisions

 <!--- Template Instructions
   Provide a brief description of the use case tackled by the team.